kashufied14-hue/talentsyncai/README.md

 | Cost Efficiency | Lower the operational cost of top-of-funnel recruiting |
 | Explainability | Show why a candidate ranked high or low |

-## Why It Feels Better ✨

-The design combines a dark, high-contrast hero, clear section grouping, and a visual banner so the README reads more like a product page than a plain document.

 ## Tech Stack & Integrations

 - Core AI: multimodal LLMs and embedding models for ranking and assessment.